 • Throughout the COVID-19 pandemic, our business operations have uniformly been deemed ‘essential’ according to guidance provided by governments, health, and other regulatory agencies.
 In response to the pandemic, Charles River established a global crisis management team of internal and external experts, who have been closely monitoring the COVID-19 outbreak and its impact on employee safety and our business operations.
 We also established a dedicated page on our corporate website, as well as an internal resource for our employees, to provide timely and important information to stakeholders and the general public.

-• Through our Humane Care Imperative (HCI), we establish industry best practices and provide education and training globally to increase awareness of the importance of humane care to foster good animal welfare.
-The principles of the 3Rs (Replacement, Reduction, and Refinement) are central to our HCI and demonstrated across our organization, which includes more than 170 veterinarians and more than 1,200 animal care professionals at our facilities worldwide.
+• Through our Humane Care Imperative (HCI), we establish industry best practices and provide education and training globally, to increase awareness of the importance of humane care to foster good animal welfare.
+The principles of the 3Rs (Replacement, Reduction, and Refinement) are central to our HCI and demonstrated across our organization, which includes more than 230 veterinarians and 1,300 animal care professionals at our facilities worldwide.

 • Over the past year, we have further strengthened our

 We are committed to creating a work environment built on trust, inclusion, accountability, respect, and well-being, to give every person the ability to deliver on business commitments, while having purpose, being energized and continuously learning.

 • Our CEO is a signatory to the CEO Action for Diversity and Inclusion, affirming our commitment to equality, as well as the belief that it is the obligation of each of us to live these values and behaviors, not only in our daily work interactions with our colleagues, but in our everyday lives.

 • We actively recruit top talent and invest in our people to enable them to build a career with us.
 In 2020, Charles River developed a two-year strategy to strengthen our talent acquisition by prioritizing in-house recruiting and training our hiring managers on behavioral-based interviewing.